stirlingcarter/HNGR/README.md

 As a food donor, I want to be able to post a pickup request, so that volunteers are notified to come bring my extra food to a shelter.

-As a FDC manager, I want to be able to view incoming deliveries, so that I can manage time more efficiently.
+As a FDC (food distribution center) manager, I want to be able to view incoming deliveries, so that I can manage time more efficiently.

 As a FDC manager, I want to be able to set my hours and location on the app, so that donors know if my FDC is available for drop off.